asciipip/multiboard-parametric-stacked/README.md

   [Multiboard Parametric Extended]: https://www.printables.com/model/882280-multiboard-parametric-extended-openscad

 The author has only really tested this model with a 0.2 mm layer height.
-Multiboard components in general are designed with that layer height in general.
-Although other layer heights _should_ work, they're less-guaranteed.
-Feedback on others' experiences of printing with other thicknesses would be appreciated.
-Note also that the model assumes that all layers have equal heights (as opposed to using a different thickness for the first layer).
+Multiboard components in general are designed to be printed with 0.2 mm layers.
+Although other layer heights _should_ work with this model, they're less-guaranteed.
+Feedback on others' experiences of printing with different thicknesses would be appreciated.
+Note also that the model assumes all layers have equal heights (as opposed to using a different thickness for the first layer).

 ## Tile Stack Sizing